Bonelli studied at the Liceo Musicale in Piacenza. After two years, Bonelli went to Milano where he studied with several

 In 1951, Bonelli sang at

 Bohème) and at Codogno (Sociale).
-Bonelli moved to South America, where he spent 2 years in Peru and Argentina.
+Bonelli moved to South America, where he spent two years in Peru and Argentina.

-In 1957, Bonelli was in Yugoslavia, singing also in Austria and Eastern European Countries.
+In 1957, Bonelli was in Yugoslavia, singing also in Austria and East European Countries.
 Bonelli returned several times

 to sing at Piacenza until 1964.